The cover letter for Credit Suisse: tips for graduates and interns

 A formal internship with a finance firm or a particular module you’ve excelled in during your degree are excellent examples to use in your covering letter.
 The experience doesn’t have to be obscure or novel (eg work experience on a safari), nor does it have to be finance-related (although it would help if it were finance-related).
 What it must be, however, is a clear demonstration of how you have displayed the qualities the bank is looking for.

 In your Credit Suisse motivation letter, demonstrate your knowledge

 Your reason, supported by your concrete example, will convey why you should be considered for the job, but not necessarily why you should get it.
 Don’t leave it to Credit Suisse to draw the links between your interest, experience and the job you’re applying for.
 Spell out succinctly how what you’ve described tallies with the requirements of the job, and why you’re the best fit.

 This is where your knowledge of the position, Credit Suisse and the industry comes in.
 Mentioning something insightful that connects your reason for applying for the job and your example to the job role, bank or industry demonstrates that you’re a conscientious candidate who’s serious about a career with the Swiss lender.
 It also shows that you’ve done your research, which won’t go unnoticed by the company.

 You could, for instance, focus on the bank’s equity research division and how the quantitative and thematic research and analysis work you did at university prepared you for a role within it.

 In your Credit Suisse motivation letter, ensure your motivation letter is personal

 It is great for the opening of the letter, in particular, to be personal (but not chatty).
-For instance, explain you are motivated by intellectual and strategic challenge and then go on to write how that’s demonstrated in your love of playing chess, particularly when visualising of future moves and narrowing those moves down to those that really work for you.
+For instance, explain you are motivated by intellectual and strategic challenge and then go on to write how that’s demonstrated in your love of playing chess, particularly when visualising future moves and narrowing them down to those that really work for you.
 These are all things that are useful in investment banking and reflect well upon you as an individual.